dotnet/docs-maui/docs/user-interface/layouts/flexlayout.md

 This is one of two properties that indicates how children are aligned on the cross axis.
 Within each row, children are stretched or aligned on the start, center, or end of each item.

-For any individual item, the `AlignItems` setting can be overridden with the `AlignSelf` attached bindable property.
+For any individual child, the `AlignItems` setting can be overridden with the `AlignSelf` attached bindable property.

 ### AlignContent